 We are always requesting donations of diapers and feminine hygiene products as well as paper towel, toilet paper, napkins, plates, etc. Note that DIAPERS are in especially great demand, the larger sizes, 4, 5, or 6 and will be accepted EVERY month.
 And anything you wish to donate is appreciated!

-The June theme is basic kitchen essentials for Housing Services.
+The June and July theme was basic kitchen essentials for Housing Services.

 April/May 2019 was simple household tools: hammer screwdrivers, pliers, and especially needed are good quality can openers.

 March 2019 we assembled 70 shoeboxes of games, toys, small individual wrapped snacks for our “Shoebox Ministry”.
 Shoe boxes are spring break entertainment and distributed thru Eaton Clothing and Furniture Center as well as Siren Eaton Shelter for children not lucky enough for a family vacation over spring break.
 We will continue this in 2020 and now is a good time to look for items as school supplies will be on sale as well as summer toys.

 The Giving Tree donations for February and March was a highly successful bedtime theme of kids pajamas/books and incorporated with hand made pillowcases.
 Packaging of these gifts was combined with a celebration of Dr. Seuss’ birthday party during Sunday School March 3rd.

 January 2019 we requested sheet sets and small size men’s jeans for the ECFC, waist sizes 28 to 34.